galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing.md

 1. Go to ```http://{hostname}:8082```, using the username of ```admin``` and password of ```galasaadmin``` (you can change the password).
 2. Run *SimBankIVT*  - you can follow its progress in the job console.
 Run the Docker command ```docker ps -a``` to see the run container being created.
 When the run finishes successfully, the Jenkins job is updated to report that the test passed.
-3. View the output of the automated run by changing the Eclipse preferences for Galasa by setting the bootstrap preference to ```http://{hostname}:8080/bootstrap```.
-4. After applying and closing the preferences, select *Galasa > Initialise Galasa Framework* from the Eclipse menu.
+3. Ensure that the bootstrap is set to ```http://{hostname}:8080/bootstrap``` and then select *Galasa > Initialise Galasa Framework* from the Eclipse menu.
 The Galasa console reporting runs successfully.
-5. Click the *Galasa* icon on the Eclipse toolbar.
+4. Click the *Galasa* icon on the Eclipse toolbar.
 Two new Galasa views open; *Galasa Results* and *Galasa Runs*.
-6. Run the Jenkins job again to see the new run in the *Galasa Runs* view.
+5. Run the Jenkins job again to see the new run in the *Galasa Runs* view.
 The *Galasa Results* view contains two RASs; a local RAS and a automation RAS.
-7. On the automation branch, expand "All runs" and then expand "Today's runs" to view the automation run from Jenkins.
+6. On the automation branch, expand **All runs** and then expand **Today's runs** to view the automation run from Jenkins.
-8. Double-click the run name to open the results window, which you can use to explore the test result.
+7. Double-click the run name to open the results window, which you can use to explore the test result.

-Alternativley, you can submit automation tests from within Eclipse instead of Jenkins; select *Galasa->Submit tests to automation* option from the Eclipse menu to choose the runs that you want to submit.
+Alternatively, you can submit automation tests from within Eclipse instead of Jenkins; select *Galasa->Submit tests to automation* option from the Eclipse menu to choose the runs that you want to submit.

 ### Notes - not for review